 Trashmail also has Google Chrome and Firefox extensions, which means that you don’t even need to visit the site to use their free services.

-If you aren’t ready to depart with Gmail but you still want to send anonymous emails, you can create a Gmail account with fake information.
+If you aren’t ready to leave Gmail altogether but still want to send anonymous emails, you could create a Gmail account with fake information.
 However, Google will still ask you to provide your phone number to confirm your account.
 Once you have a fake account, you can set up PGP encryption so that neither Google nor anyone else will be able to snoop on your emails.
-However, even with encryption, Google and snoopers can see your IP and your location.
-To hide your IP address and add an extra layer of security, use a VPN as well.
+However, even with PGP encryption, Google and snoopers can still see your IP and your location.
+The good news is that a VPN can hide both, so its best to use the NordVPN app alongside PGP.